 Contact your dentist if you experience any of these symptoms.

 It normally takes a few days to recover after a tooth extraction.
-The following steps help ensure that your recovery goes smoothly.
+The following steps help ensure that your recovery goes smoothly:

 Emergency Dental Care